textpattern/textpattern.github.io/brand/user-docs-guide.md

 : Formatting: Single quote marks
 : Example: Select ‘Yes’ from the drop-down options.

-### Presentation element names

-Presentation elements refer to the names of default and custom semantic elements found under the Presentation section of Textpattern's back end; specifically Themes, Sections, Pages, Forms, and Styles.
-Presentation element names should always be formatted as bold-italic, for example:[^examples]
+Note that panel names and headers under the Presentation section of the back end (i.e. Themes, Sections, Pages, Forms, and Styles) are different from the names of templates created in those respective panels.

-The ***comments_display*** form.
-{: style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}

-Because some of these core elements use the same name for defaults, namely ***default*** (and mind that it's not capitalized when used as the proper noun), you must be careful to use formatting in the proper context.

-Consider this example of doing it correctly, where the first instance of 'default' is just an adjective, thus not formatted to distinguish it as an element name:[^examples]
+### Presentation template names

+Template names are the names of Textpattern's default and custom presentation templates created and accessed via their respective Presentation panels.
+The names, notably the core names, are not capitalized, and compound names are separated by underscores.
+This makes it difficult to discern these strings, especially the single-word names, from regular text without additional formatting.
+But do not confuse these strings with other strings by using the wrong formatting.

+#### General use

+The formatting to use, preferably, is <i>**italic-strong**</i> (i.e. `<i>**italic-strong**</i>`), but ***emphasis-strong***  (i.e. `***emphasis-strong***`) is acceptable, despite the double emphasis made to screen-readers, since Markdown does not provide for non-emphasized italic formatting and most writers won't bother with the preferable syntax (see [Inline text formatting](#inline-text-formatting) section for more explanation).

+An example:

+The default page is aptly named <i>**default**</i>.
+{: .example-text}

+Note how the word 'default' is used twice in that sentence, but only one context is correctly a template name.
+The first instance is used as an adjective.
+Ensure to format only the proper nouns in this case; the actual string names.

+Another example:

+The markup controlling how comments are displayed is found in the <i>**comments_display**</i> form in the Forms panel.
+{: .example-text}

+Note the underscore on core compound names.
+Also note that 'Forms' is a single-word header string denoting the name of the panel; used here as a proper adjective, and correctly distinguished from regular text by the capitalization.
+The word 'form`, however, is just a common noun, thus not formatted.

+One more example with default again:

-A default stylesheet, named ***default***, must exist.
-It will be created as an empty stylesheet on import if missing in the *styles* directory of a theme package.
+A default stylesheet, named ***default***, must exist in the *styles* directory of a theme package.
+If it's missing, it will be created as an empty stylesheet upon importing the theme.
-{: style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}
+{: .example-text}

+#### Used in lists

-In the *rare* case you need to use lists of Presentation element names (sometimes needed in plugin and theme development documentation), leave the formatting out (i.e. use normal text), but *only* if the items in a given list are all strings of a single type and no other text.
+In the rare case you need to use a list of template names for a given template type (sometimes needed in plugin and theme development documentation), leave the formatting out (i.e. use normal text), but only if the items in a given list are all strings of a single type and no other text.

-For example, the following is one of several actual lists of form names used in a themes documentation page.
-Everything is formatted correctly, from lead-in sentence (providing the necessary context) to list items:[^examples]
+For example, the following is one of several actual lists of form names used in the [Front-end themes](https://docs.textpattern.com/themes/front-end-themes) page of documentation.
+Everything is formatted correctly, from lead-in sentence (providing the necessary context) to list items:

 Article forms:
-{: style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}
+{: .example-text}

 * article_listing
 * default
 * search_results
-{: style="list-style-position:inside; margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}
+{: .example-list}

-The example is not reflecting actual `code`, so is not marked up that way.
-Nor should it be styled as a component of a file tree file (see [File tree examples](#file-tree-examples)).
+Ignore the fact the list is styled as a documentation example here.
+The three things to note are: 1) template names are not formatted.
+Formatting them is unnecessary in this case because the list is purely template names and the lead-in sentence makes that perfectly clear.
+2) The list is not `code`, so should not be marked up as a code block.
+It's just a simple list.
+3) Nor should it be styled as a file tree component, because it's not representing the contents of a specific directory (see [File tree examples](#file-tree-examples)).

 If the list items were adulterated with normal text, the expected formatting would have to be used, for example:

+* the <i>**article_listing**</i> form
+* the <i>**default**</i> form
-* the ***default*** form
+* the <i>**search_results**</i> form
-{: style="list-style-position:inside; margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}
+{: .example-list}

-That would be sloppy list construction anyway, so it should never be needed.
+But that would be sloppy list construction anyway, so it should never be needed.

 ### Alert messages